 29800.
 Honors Seminar.
 PQ: Open to third- or fourth-year students who are majoring in psychology and have begun their thesis project.
 Available for either quality grades or for P/F grading.
-We read and discuss general papers on writing and research, and individual students present their own projects to the group.
+This course is a reading and discussion of general papers on writing and research, and individual students present their own projects to the group.
 A literature review, data from ongoing or completed empirical projects, or portions of the thesis paper itself can be presented.
-Students provide feedback to others on their presentations and written work.
-S. Levine.
+Students are expected to give thoughtful feedback to others on their presentations and written work.
+J. Cloutier.
 Winter.